Best Commercial Real Estate Assets to Invest in During a Recession

 Commercial real estate (CRE) has long been recognized as a valuable asset class resistant to inflation and, in some cases, recession-proof.

-But while these properties are often more sturdy than other investments during an economic downturn, this doesn't mean that every CRE investment will make it through a recession unscathed.
+But while these properties are often more sturdy than other investments during an economic downturn, this doesn't mean that every commercial real estate investments will make it through a recession unscathed.

 What are the most recession-resistant commercial real estate asset categories?
 Experts agree that four characteristics make a property most likely to succeed during an economic recession: a good location, solid fundamentals and functionality, sufficient cash flow, and modest capital requirements.